 App may refer to any of the following:

-1. Alternatively referred to as a mobile app, an app is a program specifically developed for a smartphone or tablet running a mobile operating system, such as iOS or Android.
+1. Alternatively referred to as a mobile app, an app is a program developed for smartphones or tablets running a mobile operating system, such as iOS or Android.
 Mobile apps can be installed from the App Store, Google Play, or the default application store installed on a mobile device.

 Apps vs. programs

-With all the different ways companies and people use these terms it is best to think of an application, app, and program as the same things.
+With all the different ways companies and people use these terms, it's best to think of an application, app, and program as the same things.
 See our program page for further information on computer programs.

 Examples of apps

 There are thousands upon thousands of mobile applications available today.
 You can find one to meet almost any need and use case, including the following:

 - Reading e-books.